w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "The first task is to abolish the idea of the possibility of a metalanguage that could account for things while remaining uncontaminated by them... [but] some metaphors are better than others."[^7]

-How to define the which must make up the definition?
+How to define the thing which must make up the definition?
 Nietzsche warned:

 > "The 'thing in itself' is quite incomprehensible to the creators of language and not at all worth aiming for."[^1]